Geometric Prior Based Deep Human Point Cloud Geometry Compression: Methodology

-The mesh manipulation module combines geometric variation and surface deformation to model the human body, which enables extensively customizable and realistic representations.
+The mesh manipulation module combines vertex deviations and surface deformation to model the human body, which enables extensively customizable and realistic representations.
 With the predicted parameters, it is possible to represent vertex deviations from the template as

 where $\bar{\mathbf{T}}$ denotes the mean template model.
-The functions $B_{\text{shape}}$ and $B_{\text{pose}}$ account for the effects of shape and pose dependent deformations.
+The functions $B_{\text{shape}}$ and $B_{\text{pose}}$ account for the effects of shape and pose deformations.
 Based on proximity to the skeleton, surface deformation assigns weights to each vertex of the model,

-where the function $H$ first determines the joint positions influenced by the shape and then expresses the global rotation transformation of these joints.
+where the function $H$ determines first the joint positions influenced by the shape and then the global rotation of these joints.

-To regress a human point cloud with a parametric human model, we utilize the technique introduced by Zuo~\textit{et al}.~\cite{wu2020unsupervised}, which involves utilizing a pretrained PointNet++~\cite{qi2017pointnet} network in conjunction with a probabilistic correspondence association module.
-The resulting predicted parameters are quantized and encoded into a bitstream.
-To ensure the encoder and the decoder to be fully synchronized, we recover an aligned mesh from the quantized parameters in the mesh manipulation block.
-This reconstructed mesh is then fed into mesh-to-point-cloud conversion via the Poisson-disk sampling algorithm~\cite{poisson-disk}, generating an aligned point cloud with the similar shape.
+To regress a human point cloud with a parametric human model, we utilize the technique introduced by Zuo~\textit{et al.}~\cite{zuo2021self}.
+The resulting predicted parameters are further quantized and encoded into a bitstream, as described in Section~\ref{sec:expt}-A. To synchronize the encoder and decoder, we reconstruct an aligned mesh from quantized parameters during mesh manipulation.
+Subsequently, uniform sampling enables conversion of the aligned mesh into a corresponding aligned point cloud, as depicted in Fig.~\ref{fig:visual_result}(b).